MaraMagdalenoka/SildaPiano/README.md

 - Calendar - graphic information about available lesson times (also for lesson reservation)
 - SignUp and LogIn pages - self-explanatory
 - Profile page - in case you forget your name
-# Usage
+# Main usages
-This webpage has two main usages:
+- for getting information about lessons (available now)
-- for getting information about lessons
+- for getting information about available lesson times (available now)
-- for private lesson reservation
+- for private lesson reservation (coming soon)
 # Used technologies
 Along with python we used Django, HTML, CSS, JavaScript and FullCalendar
 # Authors and their motivation